Percy W. Clarkson: Interwar period

-Following the Armistice of 11 November 1918, Clarkson rejoined 26th Infantry Regiment and accompanied him during its occupation of the Rhineland, Germany.
-He returned to the United States by the end of July 1919 and was assigned to the Operations Division (G-3) of the War Department General Staff in Washington, D.C. remaining there until the end of year.
-Clarkson was subsequently transferred to the Army Infantry School at Fort Benning, Georgia for duty as an instructor of tactics.
-He was transferred to the Department of Experiment of the Army Infantry School in July 1920 and served in that capacity for a year.
+Following the Armistice of 11 November 1918, Clarkson rejoined 26th Infantry Regiment and accompanied it during its occupation of the Rhineland, Germany.
+He returned to the United States by the end of July 1919, and was assigned to the Operations Division (G-3) of the War Department General Staff in Washington, D.C., remaining there until the end of the year.
+He was subsequently transferred to the Army Infantry School at Fort Benning, Georgia for duty as an instructor of tactics.
+He was transferred to the Department of Experiment of the Army Infantry School in July 1920, and served in that capacity for a year.

-In September 1921, Clarkson was ordered to the Army Signal School at Fort Monmouth, New Jersey for an instruction and upon its completion in June 1922, he remained there as an Instructor until August 1923, compiling training manuals.
+In September 1921, Clarkson was ordered to the Army Signal School at Fort Monmouth, New Jersey for an instruction.
+Upon its completion in June 1922, he remained there as an Instructor until August 1923, compiling training manuals.
 He was subsequently ordered back to the Army Infantry School at Fort Benning for Company Officers' Course, which he completed in June 1924.
-Clarkson was then ordered to Washington, D.C. where he joined the Office of the Chief of Infantry under Major general Robert H. Allen.
+Clarkson was then ordered to Washington, D.C., where he joined the Office of the Chief of Infantry under Major General Robert H. Allen.
 He served in the Enlisted Man Department and became its commander on January 1, 1926.

-Clarkson remained in that capacity until September that year, when he returned to the Army Infantry School at Fort Benning for Advanced Course.
-Following the graduation following June, he was ordered to the Army Command and General Staff School at Fort Leavenworth, Kansas and completed one-year course there in June 1928.
-He was subsequently promoted to Major and ordered to the United States Military Academy at West Point, New York for duty as an assistant professor of Chemistry and Electricity.
+Clarkson remained in that capacity until that September, when he returned to the Army Infantry School at Fort Benning for Advanced Course.
+After graduating the following June, he was ordered to the Army Command and General Staff School at Fort Leavenworth, Kansas, and completed a one-year course there in June 1928.
+He was subsequently promoted to major and ordered to the United States Military Academy at West Point, New York for duty as an assistant professor of Chemistry and Electricity.